shobhit-coder/disaster-hub-codefundo/README.md

 # Note:
 The project contains two android apps and some code deployed on VM.
 The code on VM is in this repository and the both Android projects couldn't be added to repository, so we are sharing them separately.
-Here's the links to the public repositories: https://github.com/shobhit-coder/StaySafeResQ   (Rescuer App) https://github.com/shobhit-coder/StaySafe1      (Normal user app)
+Here's the links to the public repositories: https://github.com/shobhit-coder/StaySafeResQ   (Rescuer App)

+https://github.com/shobhit-coder/StaySafe1      (Normal user app)

+Also, free API limits us to send SMS only to one number.
+However, receiving works well from all numbers.

 # Team Adroit - StaySafe